-- Most people start by receiving two shots each week, with at least one day off between shots.
+- Most people start by receiving shots weekly, with at least one day off between shots.
 After a time, the shots will move from weekly to monthly.

 - Most patients stay on a monthly schedule for 5 years, so this is a long-term commitment.

-The patient must stay in the clinic for 30 minutes and be checked by a nurse after each shot.
+The patient must stay in the clinic for 30 minutes after each treatment.
 Most reactions to allergy shots happen within 30 minutes, and the clinic staff will take care of you if you have a reaction.